Cristóbal López Romero: Archbishop of Rabat

 On 29 December 2017, Pope Francis named him Archbishop of Rabat.
 He received his episcopal consecration on 10 March 2018 from Cardinal Juan José Omella, Archbishop of Barcelona.
 Anticipating the visit of Pope Francis to Morocco in the spring of 2019, he described the Church in Morocco as "vibrant" and "young": "More young than old people come to our churches, more men than women, more black than white people."
 He emphasized its international character, caring for migrants from countries south of the Sahara with Church personnel drawn from more than forty countries.

 On 24 May 2019, Pope Francis named him Apostolic Administrator of the Archdiocese of Tangier.

-On 5 October 2019, Pope Francis made him Cardinal Priest of San Leone I. López inaugurated on 8 December of the same year the monastery of Tazert, a community of Franciscan nuns in his diocese.
+On 5 October 2019, Pope Francis made him a cardinal, assigning him to the order of cardinal priests with the title of San Leone I. On 8 December of that year López inaugurated the monastery of Tazert, a community of Franciscan nuns in his diocese.
 He was made a member of the Pontifical Council for Interreligious Dialogue on 21 February 2020.
 In 2022 he participated in a ceremony at the tombs of the monks of the monastery of Toumliline, which had held international interfaith dialogue conferences in the late 1950s and early 1960s.

+In July 2026, Agence France-Presse rported that he was accused of sexual assault by five women, accusations he denied.
+He stepped down from his duties pending the outcome of a Vatican investigation.

 2025 papal conclave

-Lopez participated as a cardinal elector in the 2025 papal conclave.
-In advance of the conclave, the National Catholic Reporter considered him papabile, one of the potential candidates to become pope.
-The conclave ultimately elected Robert Francis Prevost as Pope Leo XIV.
+In 2025, the National Catholic Reporter described him as a "dark horse' candidate for election to succeed Pope Francis.
+Lopez participated as a cardinal elector in the 2025 papal conclave that elected Robert Francis Prevost as Pope Leo XIV.